Malaria is one of the top child killers on the planet

 But the world is better prepared to defeat malaria now than ever before.
 We can end deaths from this disease.What is Malaria?

 A child dies every minute from malaria

-Malaria claims 660,000 lives per year—90% of those in Africa.
-More than 1400 kids lose their lives to a mosquito bite every day.
+Malaria claims the lives of 483,000 children per year—90% of those in Africa.
+That’s 1,300 kids who lose their lives to a mosquito bite every day.

 Half the world is at risk

 There were an estimated 207 million malaria cases worldwide in 2012, mostly pregnant women and children.

 Malaria keeps more kids out of school than any other disease

 Malaria accounts for half of preventable absenteeism in African schools, causing up to 10 million missed days each year.
 Malaria also can cause lasting learning disabilities.

 There's a $3.6B Funding Gap for Malaria Control in Africa

 We need to close the gap to keep the drive toward zero malaria deaths going.
 Without sustained and predictable long-term funding, the gains we've made could even be reversed.